pauliceia/vgiws/doc/api/feature/layer.md

         'type': 'Layer'
     }
     ```
-- Response: a JSON that contain the id of the feature created.
+- Response: a JSON that contains the id of the resource created.
 Example:
     ```javascript
     {'id': 7}
     ```
 - Error codes:
     - 403 (Forbidden): It is necessary a user logged in to access this URL.
-    - 500 (Internal Server Error): Problem when create a feature.
+    - 500 (Internal Server Error): Problem when create a resource.
 Please, contact the administrator.
 - Notes: The key "id", when send a JSON, is indifferent.
 It is just there to know where the key "id" have to be.